 But copyright still exists.
 It protects your work from being copied or excerpted without your permission.
 And the best part is, it’s automatic and free!

 Since 1989, the author of a work is automatically granted a copyright to that work.
+The act of finishing a work that’s fixed in a tangible medium—ie. on paper or in a digital file—automatically grants you a copyright.
 You don’t have to include a notice, you don’t have to send paperwork to some government office, you don’t even have to be published by a major publisher.
-The act of finishing a work automatically grants you a copyright.

 Pretty great, right?

 Well, it’s not quite that easy.
-If you ever want to bring a lawsuit, it turns out that you’re required to have registered your work with the US copyright office first.
+If you ever want to bring a lawsuit and think you’ll need federal copyright protection, it turns out that you’re required to have registered your work with the US copyright office first.
 This is a separate concept than simply being granted a copyright (which your work is given automatically by virtue of merely existing).
-Registering your work alerts the government that you claim authorship of a certain work on a certain day.
+Registering your work alerts the federal court that you claim authorship of a certain work on a certain date.

 Furthermore, if filing a lawsuit is something you can imagine yourself doing (we’ll talk about that later), then it’s recommended that you include a copyright notice in your work.
 This prevents the infringer from claiming in court that they didn’t know the work was copyrighted.

-The ultimate question is: Should you register your copyright with the copyright office?
+The ultimate question is: Should you secure copyright registration with the copyright office?
 The practical answer is: Only if you have the resources, the time, and the willingness to file and pursue a copyright lawsuit.
 If you can’t picture yourself in a courtroom, then registering your copyright (and even including a copyright notice!) has no practical advantage for you.
-Your work is automatically protected no matter what you do, and if you’re not going to be suing anyone, that’s the best you can ask for.
+Your work is automatically protected no matter what you do, and if you’re not going to be suing anyone, that’s as much protection as most writers need.

 I can picture it now: A writer stands behind the table in a courtroom.
 The infringer sits in the witness stand, a sheen of sweat on his brow, scratching nervously at his ill-fitting shirt.
 A be-wigged judge glowers over the proceedings.
 Now is the time for the coup de grâce!
 The writer opens her briefcase and lifts out a worn, yellowed envelope.
 With slow and deliberate relish, the writer draws a fingernail under the moldering seal, puffs the envelope open with a quivering breath, and withdraws a copy, perfectly reproduced, of the work that the infringer duplicated!
 The court gasps, the judge bangs his gavel frantically, and the infringer faints in his chair—the poor man’s copyright has assured the writer’s victory!

 Did that little drama make you giggle a little?
 Because giggling is what the judge will do if you produce a poor man’s copyright in an actual court of law.
 Even Judge Judy would laugh you out of the courtroom.
 If you’re serious about bringing a copyright case to court, correct registration with the copyright office is your only option.
 In fact, a correctly registered copyright is a required prerequisite to even filing a lawsuit.
-A poor man’s copyright is only good if you want to get a chuckle out of the infringer.
+A poor man’s copyright is no substitute for registration.

-So you’re automatically granted a copyright when you finish a work.
+So you’re automatically granted a copyright when you finish a work in a tangible form.
 But the practical reality of enforcing that copyright depends on your resources as an independent writer and the complexities and vagaries of the US legal system.
 What you’re about to read might disappoint you a little, because it turns out that cash-strapped independent writers have little practical recourse.

 Let’s say that you’ve written a book, included a copyright notice, self-published on Amazon, and now you see someone has included an excerpt in their own work without asking.
 You’re hopping mad!
 What are your options?

-2. Contact the service hosting the infringing work and ask them nicely to take it down.
+Contact the service hosting the infringing work and ask them to take it down, possibly with a DMCA takedown request.

 Option 1 is probably where you’ll start.
 If it works, great!
 Problem solved.
 But success is not guaranteed.
 You might be ignored, or the infringer might just not want to deal with you.
 You’ve emailed them eight times and they just haven’t replied.

 Your only other option is to bring a lawsuit.
-Make the law work for you and force the infringer to compensate you.
+Make intellectual property law work for you and force the infringer to compensate you.
 But did you register your copyright at the copyright office?
 Because if you didn’t, it’s game over!
 You cannot file a lawsuit if you haven’t registered.

-Let’s pretend you did register, and you’re ready to see the evil infringer in court.
+Let’s pretend you did register, and you’re ready to see the evildoer for copyright infringement action in court.
 Well, lawsuits in America aren’t cheap and they aren’t fast.
-You’re looking at spending thousands of dollars—to start!—in hiring a lawyer, filling out paperwork, and going through the courtroom motions.
-If you win you have to enforce the verdict, which costs more time and money.
-On the anonymous internet a small-time infringer can just pack up their bags and disappear, leaving you holding the bill for your legal fees.
+You’re looking at spending thousands of dollars—to start!—in attorney’s fees, filling out paperwork, and going through the courtroom motions.
+If you win you then have to enforce the verdict, which costs more time and money.
+On the anonymous internet a small-time infringer can just pack their bags and disappear, leaving you holding the bill for your legal fees.
 Is that worth it to you?
 Is that something you have the resources for?
-Because that’s the practical end game for copyright infringement.

 The hard reality for the independent writer is that effectively enforcing your copyright with an iron fist is an expensive, time-consuming, and frustrating process.
 It’s so difficult to win against a determined infringer that it’s something you shouldn’t even be worrying about.
 Spend your time worrying about your plot and your characters, not navigating a treacherous and complex legal system to try to prevent a problem that doesn’t affect 99% of writers.

-Let’s say you won the writing lottery and your book was picked up and published by a big publishing houses like Random House.
-It sells well, and then one day you see an unauthorized excerpt appear in someone else’s writing.
+Let’s say your book was picked up and published by a big publishing houses like Random House.
+It sells well, and then one day you see an unauthorized excerpt appear in someone else’s book.

 Good news!
-In this case, you have the full power of a corporate legal team at your back.
+One of the many benefits of traditional publishing is having the full power of a corporate legal team at your back.
+They may even have their own in-house copyright attorney.
 Copyright becomes enforceable again!
-In this scenario, you don’t have to sweat it, because highly-paid men and women in well-tailored suits carrying shiny briefcases are there to fight for your rights.
+In this scenario, you don’t have to sweat it, because highly paid men and women in well-tailored suits carrying shiny briefcases are there to fight for your rights.
 Defending your copyright is no longer your concern, but your rich publisher’s concern.
 You can effectively put it out of your mind.

 Does that seem unfair?
 If you ask me, it does.
-But that’s the practical reality of the world we live in.
+But that’s the world we live in.

 Using copyrighted material in your own work